Groton, Massachusetts: Sports

 Groton annually hosts the National Shepley Hill Horse Trials, an equestrian competition.
 The Groton-Dunstable Crusaders high school boys and girls athletic teams also compete in the town.

 Government

-The town is governed by an open town meeting and administered by an elected five-member select board and appointed town manager.
+The town of Groton is governed by an open town meeting and administered by an elected five-member select board and appointed town manager.

+The town has a large proportion of swing voters.
+58.9% of Groton voters chose Republican Mitt Romney in the 2002 Massachusetts gubernatorial election, 55.0% chose Republican Scott Brown in the 2010 U.S. Senate election, and 53.8% chose Republican Charlie Baker in the 2014 Massachusetts gubernatorial election.
+By contrast, 50.8% of Groton voters chose Democrat Barack Obama in the 2012 U.S. presidential election, 63.9% chose Democrat Ed Markey in the 2020 U.S. Senate election, and 67.2% chose Democrat Joe Biden in the 2020 U.S. presidential election.